 Headquarters of General Lafayette 1781, Frances Bland Randolph Chapter D.A.R.
 1903.Erected 1927 by Conservation & Development Commission.

 Location.
 37° 14.465′ N, 77° 24.389′ W. Marker is in Colonial Heights, Virginia.
-Marker is at the intersection of Jefferson Davis Highway (U.S. 1 / 301) and Arlington Avenue, in the median on Jefferson Davis Highway.
+The marker is at the intersection of Jefferson Davis Highway (U.S. 1 / 301) and Arlington Avenue, in the median on Jefferson Davis Highway.
 Click for map.
-Marker is in this post office area: Colonial Heights VA 23834, United States of America.
+The marker is in this post office area: Colonial Heights VA 23834, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.Lee’s Headquarters (a few steps from this marker); Violet Bank (about 400 feet away, in a direct line); Lee at Violet Bank (about 400 feet away); Magnolia Acuminata (about 500 feet away); Colonial Heights War Memorial (approx. 0.2 miles away); Pocahontas (approx. 0.4 miles away); The Battle at the Bridge (approx. 0.4 miles away); Concrete Bunker (approx. half a mile away).
 Click for a list of all markers in Colonial Heights.

 Also, see . . .
 Lafayette’s Virginia Campaign.
 The campaign was a prelude to the battle of Yorktown, leading to the American victory in the Revolutionary War.
 (Submitted on December 24, 2008, by Craig Swain of Leesburg, Virginia.)